intel/linux-npu-driver/docs/overview.md

 <summary>Device is not detectable</summary>

 To check if device is available the user can use `npu-umd-test` or `hello_query_device` from the OpenVINO sample applications.
 To debug missing NPU device, the `strace` allows to trace system calls that initalize the device.
+Run test command with `strace`:

 ```bash
 # Record system calls using strace and npu-umd-test